Money Expert > Car Insurance > What Is Voluntary Excess?

 Compulsory excess is set by your insurance provider.
 This excess amount cannot be changed and will be deducted from a claim that exceeds the excess total.

-If you’re a young or inexperienced driver, then it may be that your compulsory excess quote is more than someone who is older or has been driving for a longer.
+If you're a young or inexperienced driver, then it may be that your compulsory excess quote is more than someone who is older or has been driving for a longer time.
 This is because an insurer will deem you more of a risk due to your young age or lack of driving experience.

+Similarly, when it comes to car insurance for drivers over the age of 80, the compulsory excess may be higher due to the increased risk that insurers associate with older drivers.
 If you drive a high-performance or luxury vehicle, then your compulsory excess may also be more than average.

 How does voluntary excess differ?